clwgh/psionii/README.md

-# psionii
+# Psion Organiser II programs
-Psion Organiser II programs
+These programs were written by me in the late 80's for my Psion Organiser II XP.